David Aardsma: Toronto Blue Jays

 On February 5, 2016, Aardsma signed a minor league contract with an invitation to spring training with the Toronto Blue Jays.
 He was assigned to minor league camp on March 25.
 On May 23, Aardsma opted out of his contract.

 Long Island Ducks

 On April 3, 2017, Aardsma signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 23 games 22.1 innings of relief he went 1-2 with a 2.01 ERA with 31 strikeouts and 9 saves.

 Retirement

 Aardsma announced his retirement on February 5, 2018, and joined the Blue Jays front office as a coordinator of player development.
+He served as an analyst for Sirius XM during spring training before the 2023 season.

 Personal life

 Aardsma is of Dutch descent, with all of his great-great-grandparents coming from the Netherlands.
 Because of this, he was slated to play for the Netherlands in the World Baseball Classic, but was ruled ineligible and did not play.
-Of all baseball players in history, the surname 'Aardsma' ranks first alphabetically; his major league debut displaced Hall of Famer Hank Aaron.
+Of all baseball players in history, the surname "Aardsma" ranks first alphabetically; his major league debut displaced Hall of Famer Hank Aaron.
 Aardsma's sister is American actress and beauty pageant contestant Amanda Aardsma.

 Aardsma and his wife Andrea have a son, born on June 26, 2010.